O-X-L/risk-db-archive/README.md

 The reports are in CSV-format.

 The report-values are de-duplicated to keep them as compact as possible.
 The ID's inside the report columns reference the lookup-tables contained in the `dedupe` directory.
+You can run the `redupe.py` script to revert all reports to their original state.

 ### Report info